 Glion Institute of Higher Education is accredited at university level by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
 This means Glion is allowed to deliver its own undergraduate and graduate awards.

 Accreditation by NEASC is not partial, it applies to the institution as a whole.
 As such, this recognition is not a guarantee of every course or program offered, or the competence of individual graduates.
 However, accreditation provides reasonable assurance about the quality of services and opportunities available to students who attend the institution.

 Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
 Individuals may also contact:

 Quality Assurance Agency for Higher Education (QAA)

 We have undergone an educational oversight monitoring visit by the Quality Assurance Agency for Higher Education and have received our final report.
 The QAA monitoring team endorsed Glion for meeting UK expectations for quality and standards and for making commendable progress through constant building on its good practices and responding to student needs and expectations.
 The final report can be viewed here.

 The monitoring visit resulted in the following outcome:

-The QAA monitoring team has concluded that Glion Institute of Higher Education are making acceptable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.
+The QAA monitoring team has concluded that Glion Institute of Higher Education is making commendable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.